Check if you can claim ESA

 You might be able to get Employment and Support Allowance (ESA) if you have difficulty working because you’re sick or disabled.
 This is called having 'limited capability for work'.

-You can get ESA at the same time as other benefits like Personal Independence Payment (PIP).
+You can get ESA at the same time as other benefits like Personal Independence Payment (PIP) or Adult Disability Payment.

 You can’t usually get ESA at the same time as Jobseeker’s Allowance (JSA) or Income Support.